Peru Spring Break

 Our groups meet at the hotel we use for the first night of the trip.
 Your tour leader will leave a note for you at the hotel's front desk with the introductory meeting time and location.

 When you arrive at the airport you can either take a taxi to the first hotel or book an airport transfer.
 For an airport transfer you will be greeted at the airport by someone with a sign with your name on it.
 Some people find this comforting when getting off a long flight in an unfamiliar environment.
 Typically an airport transfer will cost about twice as much as a taxi would.
 If we have multiple participants on the same flight we can group those people together to share an airport transfer and save money.
 We cannot group people together if they are on different flights, even if those flights are scheduled to arrive within minutes of each other.
-In Jnauray we will send you a form that allows you to book both airport transfers and extra hotel nights.

 Do I need a Passport?
 Do I need a visa?